global-asp/asp-source/en/0329_lazy-anansi.md

 A short while later he saw Monkey and his wife, cooking some beans in a large pot.
-“Come and join us!” they said.
-“The beans are nearly ready.”
+"Come and join us!" they said.
+"The beans are nearly ready."
-“Sorry, I have things to do,” said
+"Sorry, I have things to do," said
 Anansi before they could ask him to help.
-“But let me tie one end of this web around my leg and one end to your pot.
-When the beans are ready, pull on the web string, and I'll come.”
+"But let me tie one end of this web around my leg and one end to your pot.
+When the beans are ready, pull on the web string, and I'll come."

 ##
 He walked on until he smelled
 sweet potatoes.
-“Anansi,” called his friend Warthog.
+"Anansi," called his friend Warthog.
-“My pot is full of sweet potatoes and honey!
+"My pot is full of sweet potatoes and honey!
 Come and share my food with me.
-Here's a fork for you to help me stir.”
+Here's a fork for you to help me stir."
-“I'll come back later,” said Anansi quickly.
-“But let me tie one end of this web around my leg and one end to your pot.
-When the sweet potatoes are ready, pull on the web string, and I'll come.”
+"I'll come back later," said Anansi quickly.
+"But let me tie one end of this web around my leg and one end to your pot.
+When the sweet potatoes are ready, pull on the web string, and I'll come."

 ##
 By the time Anansi arrived at the